 Do you travel across the country or across the world?
 How much are travel rates?
 YES and YES.
 I love to travel and shooting a wedding outside of Chicago is a huge bonus for me.
 Shooting in another country is even better!
 Rates vary, so shoot me a message and we can talk about it!

 How many photos do you deliver, and what is your turnaround time?
 I average around 75 photos per hour-- sometimes more, sometimes less.
-As for turnaround time, I always say two months, but in 2015 nobody waited more than two weeks, and most received their photos within a week!
+As for turnaround time, I always say two months, but in in the past three years, nobody waited more than a month, and most received their photos in a week!
 I pride myself in fast turnaround times, but sometimes life happens and it takes longer than I would like.

 Do you offer prints?
 You and your partner can print your photos through the online Zenfolio gallery your photos are delivered to, and you only pay for cost of print (4x6 are $0.29, and 8x12 are $3.49 just to get a sense of cost.)
-Zenfolio is super fast and great quality, but I also recommend printing through Artifact Uprising.
+Zenfolio is super fast and great quality, but for prints you might want on your wall, I recommend printing through Artifact Uprising.
 It's very easy!

 Do you have insurance and back up equipment?
 Yes and yes!
 Don’t you worry about a thing!